adamwwilkinson/Obsidian-Vault/Electrical Engineering/Energy Storage Circuit Elements.md

 $$E(t) = C \times \frac{v^2_{c(t)}}{2}$$

 When connected directly to an ideal voltage source, an ideal capacitor with have a non-zero current onluy when the voltage is changing.
-In otherwords, if the voltage is constant, the current is 0.
+In other words, if the voltage is constant, the current is 0.

 ### Unit of Capacitance
 Measured in **Farad** $(F)$